After Everything (2023 film): Plot

 Hardin is still pining for Tessa, a year after she broke up with him upon discovering his manuscript for After, their love story.
 His publisher Katherine urges him to produce a follow-up to the best-seller before year's end.

-Forced to go clubbing with Katherine and her friend, Hardin cannot enjoy himself as he has continual flashbacks of Tessa.
-Katherine and her friend get Hardin to take them to his place but he's not enjoying himself, drinking until he passes out.
+She pressures him to go clubbing with her and her friend, which Hardin cannot enjoy as he has continual flashbacks of Tessa.
+They get him to take them to his place but his mood does not improve, so he drinks until he passes out.

 Over a lunch with his mother and birth father the next day, Hardin is reprimanded for drinking again, wallowing and not trying to move on.
 Explaining that Tessa was his whole reason for being and his muse, he has writer's block.
-Hardin's mum suggests he makes peace with the past, then mentions Natalie, from his youth is now living in Lisbon.
+Hardin's mum suggests he make peace with the past, then mentions that Natalie, from his youth is now living in Lisbon.

 Hardin flies down to make amends with Natalie, going to the bridal shop where she works.
 She ushers him out, but meets with him later.
-He has a flashback to when they'd met.
+He has a flashback to when they had met.
 To recover an expensive watch in a poker game, Hardin accepted a bet to seduce her and produce proof, so he recorded it.

 Natalie moved to Lisbon to escape the backlash from Hardin's friend making the video go viral.
 She had also lost her means to go to college, so decided to make a fresh start far from the incident.
-After they've caught up, Natalie invites Hardin to meet up with her and her friends on the beach.
+After they have caught up, Natalie invites Hardin to meet up with her and her friends on the beach.
 There Sebastian, a guy wary of him, talks him into cliff diving.

 Sailing the next day with Natalie, telling her about when Tessa broke up with him, Hardin is made to realise both situations were similar.
 Both had their private lives made public with no warning.
 Back on the beach, Sebastian and his friends beat Hardin up for flirting with another one of his friends, who gets locked up in jail.